 View of Zion National Park from Angels Landing trail (Photo: National Park Obsessed)

-Another great drive in the Grand Circle area, the Trail of the Ancients is my personal favorite road trip in the region.
+Another great USA drive in the Grand Circle area, the Trail of the Ancients is my personal favorite road trip in the region.
 The Trail of the Ancients is the nation’s only scenic byway that exclusively connects ancient archeological locations including the area’s National Parks and UNESCO World Heritage Sites that exemplify the Ancestral Pueblo Culture.
 For the uninitiated, Ancestral Pueblo people were Native Americans living in the Four Corners area.
 Having given up their nomadic existence, the Pueblo people heavily relied on farming.
 They lived in settlements known as Pueblos, which in Spanish means village or town.

 Mesa Verde National Park in Colorado is a great place to begin this road trip.
 The National Park has some of the country’s best-preserved cliff dwellings or pueblos built into the cliff side.
 Some of the cliff dwellings can be seen by climbing long ladders while other dwellings are built on top of each other, creating unique tiered structures.
 The large concentration of Ancestral Pueblos found in Mesa Verde has earned it the status of a UNESCO World Heritage Site.
 We recommend spending a day or two to explore the park.